Amphetamine Screen (Blood)

 a fingerstick blood sugar test, an acetaminophen test, and an ECG to rule out other

-medical emergencies or monitor your condition.
-Health care providers may also order
+health emergencies or monitor your condition.
+Healthcare providers may also order

 tests to check your electrolyte balance and the health of your kidneys and liver.

 Many things may affect your lab test results.
 These include the method each lab uses